-FADDEN: “Well, the forecasts that I read about is that I’m going to have the climate of Virginia, right here in New Hampshire.”Warmer temps in New England mean reduced maple syrup yields.
-Click To Tweet
+Fadden: “Well, the forecasts that I read about is that I’m going to have the climate of Virginia, right here in New Hampshire.””Warmer Click To Tweet

 And that could eventually make it too warm to produce liquid gold in the White Mountains of New Hampshire.

 Photos: Collecting sap photo (copyright protected); James Fadden photo (source: Courtesy of James Fadden).